Nasif-Imtiaj/CGM-PROJECT/Project Description.md

 delay() :  Delay function is used to suspend execution of a program for a particular time.

-closegraph() : The header file graphics.h contains closegraph() function which closes the graphics mode, deallocates all memory allocated by graphics system and restores the screen to the mode it was in before you called initgraph.
+closegraph() : function which closes the graphics mode, deallocates all memory allocated by graphics system and restores the screen to the mode it was in before you called initgraph.

-cleardevice(): The header file graphics.h contains cleardevice() function which clears the screen in graphics mode and sets the current position to (0,0).
+cleardevice(): function which clears the screen in graphics mode and sets the current position to (0,0).
 Clearing the screen consists of filling the screen with current background color.

 initgraph(&gdriver, &gmode, "") : &gdriver is the address of gdriver variable, &gmode is the address of gmode and  "C:\\Turboc3\\BGI" is the directory path where BGI files are stored.